20 Smallest Freshwater Aquarium Micro Fish That STAY Small

 The Dwarf Pencil also enjoys low currents so the filtration should be modest.

-Although active, they are very timid when fewer or alone.
+Although active, they are very timid when in a tank with few other Dwarf Pencil fish or when alone.

 It is advisable that you keep them in a school of at least 10 members.